MicrosoftLearning/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/AZ400_M14_Deploying_apps_with_Chef_on_Azure.md

 In this task, you will deploy and configure an Azure VM by using an Azure Resource Manager template.
 The Azure VM will serve as a Chef Automate server.

-1. From the lab computer, start a web browser, navigate to the [**Azure Portal**](https://portal.azure.com), and sign in with the user account that has at least the Contributor role in the Azure subscription you are using in this lab.
+1. From your lab computer, start a web browser, navigate to the [**Azure Portal**](https://portal.azure.com), and sign in with the user account that has at least the Contributor role in the Azure subscription you are using in this lab.
 1. Open another browser tab and navigate to the [Azure Resource Manager template link]( https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2FMicrosoft%2FPartsUnlimitedMRP%2Fmaster%2FLabfiles%2FAZ-400T05-ImplemntgAppInfra%2FLabfiles%2FM04%2FDeployusingChef%2Fenv%2Fdeploychef.json).
 This will automatically redirect you to the **Custom deployment** blade in the Azure portal.
 1. In the Azure portal, on the **Custom deployment** blade, specify the following settings (leave others with their default values):